 - William and Flora Hewlett Foundation

-Funders for previous rounds have included the UK Department for International Development (DFID), the Mo Ibrahim Foundation, the Swedish International Development Cooperation Agency (SIDA), the United States Agency for International Development (USAID), the World Bank, the Bill & Melinda Gates Foundation, the Duke University China Research Center, Transparency International, the Institute for Security Studies, the Royal Danish Ministry of Foreign Affairs (RDMFA), the Danish International Development Agency (DANIDA), and the Canadian International Development Agency (CIDA).
+Funders for previous rounds have also included the U.S. State Department, National Endowment for Democracy, UK Department for International Development (DFID), World Bank, Bill & Melinda Gates Foundation, Duke University China Research Center, Transparency International, Institute for Security Studies, Royal Danish Ministry of Foreign Affairs (RDMFA), Danish International Development Agency (DANIDA), and Canadian International Development Agency (CIDA).

-Donations help the Afrobarometer Project give voice to African citizens.
+Donations help Afrobarometer give voice to African citizens.
 Please consider making a contribution (DONATE) or contact Felix Biga (felixbiga[at]afrobarometer.org) to discuss institutional funding.